Alameda, California Therapists

 In addition to the general shortage of mental health services in California, language may be the biggest obstacle many in Alameda face to obtaining care.
 35.3% of residents speak a language other than English at home.
 While these individuals may be able to communicate fluently in English as well, it’s always best to have counseling in your native language so nothing is lost in translation.
 The most common languages spoken in Alameda are Chinese and Spanish.

 Some community organizations may offer support in other languages.
-In addition, newer forms of therapy such as text, phone and video-based sessions may be more amenable to different languages.
+In addition, newer forms of therapy such as text, phone, and video-based sessions may be more amenable to different languages.

 Public attitudes towards mental health are changing.
 However, many individuals may feel there is a stigma associated with asking for help.
 Remember, all care is confidential and initiatives like the Alameda County “Everyone Counts Campaign” are working to reduce stigma for anyone living with a mental illness.